Hi! My name is Sophie, I have been supporting breastfeeding mothers in a

 My first son was born in 2011 which is when I began to learn about breastfeeding and how difficult it can be!
 With the support of a friend/ peer supporter we finally got on the right feeding path, that experience spurred me on to try and support mothers in the future to achieve their feeding goals.

 I am part of a number of volunteer organisations that support breastfeeding and try to make a global difference to breastfeeding support and have since 2014 been giving my time to these organisations either helping them with their graphical work, social media or supporting mothers as an unpaid volunteer as a Breastfeeding Councillor.
 It has been a hugely rewarding thing to do.
-I became involved in the Lactation Consultants of Great Britain in 2018 and am part of the committee which has been a wonderful experience.
+I became involved in the Lactation Consultants of Great Britain in 2018 and am a trustee which has been a wonderful experience.

 Becoming an IBCLC has been a huge amount of work and I hope to make a true difference within the UK with this new skill.
 I am humbled to have the credential that even to apply for the exam took me 14 health sciences, 1000 hours of breastfeeding support and over 90 hours of lactation training a long with other requirements too and took me over a year to prepare for while bringing up my young family.
 It has given me the ability to work in situations that warrant a close eye in regards to infant feeding.

-I hope to use my qualification to spread awareness of breastfeeding in schools and beyond.
-I would be humbled to be able to work with my local community of health professionals to make a strong network of support for new mothers and their babies.
+I am using my qualification to spread awareness of breastfeeding in schools and beyond.
+I am humbled to be able to work with my local community of health professionals to make a strong network of support for new mothers and their babies.
 I have supported hundreds of families in their breastfeeding journeys and hope to continue to do so for the rest of my life.